Safety First: For Happy, Confident Learners

 Personal responsibility

 Providing care and education for young children is an amazing privilege, and a huge responsibility.
-Beyond the fundamentals of safety, that everyone has a right to a safe workplace, we need to think about preventing harm and promoting the wellbeing of children.
+Beyond the fundamentals of safety, that everyone has a right to a safe environment to learn and work in, we need to think about preventing harm and promoting the wellbeing of children.

-We’re proud to be a Child Safe Organisation, which means we leave no stone unturned when it comes to developing and implementing ways improving safety and protecting children.
+As a Child Safe Organisation, we leave no stone unturned when it comes to developing and implementing ways improving safety and protecting children.

-Guardian Team Members are all trained to appropriately manage the various situations that can arise in a childcare setting.
-And we have guidelines and policies to promote safety and wellbeing.
+Guardian Team Members are all trained to appropriately manage the various situations that can arise in a childcare setting, with strong guidelines and policies to promote safety and wellbeing.

-We believe that safety should be part of our culture.
-Part of how we think and act throughout the day.
+We believe that safety should be part of our culture, inspiring how we think and act throughout each day.
 That starts with taking personal responsibility for health, safety, and wellbeing, and constantly reflecting on what we can each do to make our learning environments places that inspire confidence, friendship, security, and happiness.

 Safety and learning